Plastiche/seattle-python-401n1/class-41/lab/README.md

 ## Submission

-- Submit screenshot of completed `Security Best Practices in Python` challenge
+- Submit screenshot of completed `Secure Coding in Python` challenge
 - Add comment to submission about 'aha' moments